tylermercer/personal-website/src/content/posts/software/declarative-code.md

 But for large, stateful applications, especially where there's a high degree of [inherent complexity](https://lawsofux.com/teslers-law/), using a frontend framework like React, Angular, Svelte, or Vue is an excellent way to keep your code declarative and easy to understand.

-In the next post in this series (coming soon), we'll dive into how frontend web frameworks accomplish that.
+In the next post in this series (coming soon), we'll dive into how frontend web frameworks take declarativeness even further, by making UI itself declarative.